 Then Jesus looked around at his disciples and said, “How hard it is for those who are materialistic to enter the sanctuary of God!”
 The disciples were surprised at his statement.
 But Jesus replied again and said, “Children, how hard it is to enter into the sanctuary of God!
 It is easier for a camel to go through the eye of a needle than for a materialistic person to enter the sanctuary of God.”
 They were greatly astonished, and said to each other, “Who then can be saved?”
 But he replied, “With humans, it’s impossible.
 But not with God: Because with God, everything is possible.”
-(Mark 10:23-27)The point relates to the difference between what may be referred to as the ascending process - versus the descending process.
-What are these?
+(Mark 10:23-27)The point relates to the difference between us climbing to heaven or being raised up to heaven.

-The ascending process is one where a person tries to utilize whatever austerity, strength, ability, power or opportunity they might have to try to lift themselves out of this world of matter - to be saved - to thus "enter the sanctuary of God."
+The climbing up process is one where a person tries to utilize whatever austerity, strength, ability, power, or opportunity we might have to try to lift ourselves out of this world of matter - to be saved - to thus "enter the sanctuary of God."

 As such, we find there are many who will make physical sacrifices or practice difficult austerities, thinking that these will result in their being saved or "entering the sanctuary of God."
 Some will actually see this as a sort of entrance fee - that one must do certain rituals or sacrifices in order to become saved.
 Sometimes this gets quite grotesque - as we find people beating themselves or having themselves nailed to crosses as ritualistic sacrifices.

 But Jesus is not condoning this strategy.
 Certainly, he did instruct the wealthy man who wanted to follow him to sell all his belongings and give the money to the poor.
 But that was to test his determination - as we discussed in this previous verse.
 Selling our possessions and giving to the poor is not a ticket to "enter the sanctuary of God" - as though we can pay our way in.